 Digital Garden

-Recently I’ve been thinking about “digital gardens”, which resemble a public, curated knowledge base or a wiki.
-Or maybe public, constantly changing notes.
-Some best examples are gwern.net by Gwern Branwen, Everything I know by Nikita Voloboev and Andy’s working notes by Andy Matuschak.
+Digital Gardens is a website concept which resembles a public, curated knowledge bas or wiki.
+Or maybe public, constantly changing notebook.
+Some of the best digital gardens are gwern.net by Gwern Branwen, Everything I know by Nikita Voloboev and Andy’s working notes by Andy Matuschak.
 Their common denominator is that they grow over the time, similar to gardens.
-It’s up to the gardener how will it look like.
+It’s up to the gardener they look like.

 Digital gardens naturally lean towards the concept of wikis or knowledge bases.
-I already have one knowledge base: my personal notes, so understandably I don’t want to repeat myself or copy-paste my notes here.
+My personal notes are my knowledge base and a source of truth.
+They’re always with me and don’t need internet access - feat which no website can have.
+Understandably I don’t want to repeat myself and copy-paste them here.
 I discovered, however, that continuous refinement of thoughts is beneficial and moving the notes to the blog gives them a structure which they didn’t have earlier.

 Digital notes aren’t the only source of new articles.
 I have two other methods of storing my thoughts for future use, because I can’t imagine using any form of keyboard to quickly jot down something about a book I’m reading: